 At Carlow College, Dr Condon teaches: Introduction to Psychology and Research Methods, Child Developmental Psychology, Social Psychology, Abnormal Psychology and Clinical Psychology, Forensic Psychology, Community Psychology, Organisational Psychology.
+She is also the Programme Director of the Masters in Leadership in Therapeutic Child and Social Care.
 Dr Candice Condon completed her Ph.D. in the Department of Psychology at the University of Limerick.
 She completed her postdoctoral research in cognitive impairment and dementia at the Medical School, University of Limerick.
 She secured highly competitive funding for her research from the Irish Research Council (Humanities and Social Sciences), the Health Research Board and was also awarded a Ph.D. scholarship for academic excellence by the University of Limerick.

 She has published articles in psychology and presented her research findings at numerous academic conferences in Ireland, Europe and the United States.
 She has ongoing collaboration with researchers at the HSE, University of Limerick and St. Xavier University (Illinois).
 She has previously taught at the University of Limerick where she also completed the Specialist Diploma in Education for Third Level Lecturers and Researchers.

 Candice’s main interests are in the areas of shared memory, conformity, interpersonal relationships, trust, anxiety, depression and more broadly, cognitive psychology, social psychology and social statistics.

 Condon, C. E. (2017).
 Effects of Interpersonal Relationships on Shared Reminiscence: Whose Memory is it?
 Newcastle Upon Tyne: Cambridge Scholars (https://www.amazon.co.uk/Effects-Interpersonal-Relationships-Shared-Reminiscence/dp/1443895210)